CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Experimental Setup

-(3) DialogRPT~\citep{gao2020dialogrpt}: A response ranking model trained on a dataset of upvote/downvote and number of replies on Reddit comments.
-For generation purposes it reranks sampled responses from DialoGPT and returns the one with highest rank predicted by DialogRPT.
+\textbf{Pretrained Baselines:} We consider zero-shot as well as fine-tuned variants of the following.
+(1) \textbf{Blenderbot}~\citep{roller2020recipes}: Transformer-based S2S model pretrained on a large dialog corpus based on Reddit and finetuned on Blended-Skill-Talk dataset \citep{smith2020together}.
+(2) \textbf{DialoGPT}~\citep{zhang2019dialogpt}: GPT-2 \citep{radford2019language} based language model further finetuned on dialogs from Reddit.
+(3) \textbf{DialogRPT}~\citep{gao2020dialogrpt}: A response ranking model trained on a dataset of upvote/downvote and number of replies on Reddit comments.
+For generation, it reranks sampled responses from DialoGPT and returns the one with highest rank.